"Gratitude turns what we have into enough."

 Gratitude and Presence

 Gratitude and presence are deeply connected.
-When you're actually here—not lost in worry about the future or regret about the past—gratitude becomes more available.
+When we're actually here—not lost in worry or regret—gratitude becomes available.
 Real presence makes room for appreciation.

-This is why gratitude practices often fail when they're done mechanically.
-Pausing, being present, and actually feeling what you have—this is where gratitude lives and grows.
+This is why gratitude practices often fail when done mechanically.
+Pausing, being present, and actually feeling what we have—this is where gratitude lives.

 Cultivating Gratitude

-Practice the "both/and" view: In relationships and endings, acknowledge what didn't work while also receiving what was given and noticing the real gifts.
+Practice the "both/and" view: In relationships and endings, acknowledge what didn't work while also receiving the real gifts.

-Appreciate your body: Having a body is a temporary opportunity—to love, create, act, and express your deeper nature in the world.
+Appreciate the body: Having a body is a temporary opportunity—to love, create, act, and express our deeper nature.
 Savor its sensations and potential.

-Let gratitude show up in action: Not just words, but real gestures of giving, acknowledgment, and care.
+Let gratitude show up in action: Not just words, but real gestures of giving and care.
 Small acts matter.

-Stay honest: True gratitude doesn't require you to pretend.
-It can hold difficulty and appreciation together within your lived experience.
+Stay honest: True gratitude doesn't require us to pretend.
+It can hold difficulty and appreciation together.

 Inquiry